asadshah3422/CSharpGuiMemChanger/README.md

 # CSharpGuiMemChanger
 A GUI C# Tool based on Guna UI Framework.
 This tool can work for x64 and x86 windows architecture.
 It has 5 Most common Memory Manipulation Features

+Please go to that drive link and download Guna Ui Framwwork: https://drive.google.com/file/d/1Bn9CbtcIVlIc4XTnwT3S70kKFdY7Ay00/view?usp=share_link and add it as a refrence and also add it to toolboox after creating a new tab in toolbox

 Following are the operations that this tool can perform:
 1.Reading Memory from a memory address
 2.Writing Memory from to a memory address